-Glass bottle slumping is becoming quite popular, possibly because you don't even need to buy expensive glass, you can re-use the beer and wine bottles!
+Glass bottle slumping is becoming quite popular, possibly because you don't even need to buy expensive glass, you can re-use the wine and beer bottles!

 You need some type of separator between the glass bottle and what it sits on.
 (The shelf or mold,) Options are glass separator, Mold-EZ or Primo Primer, which are brushed on, or thin-fire or fiber paper.

 You will need glass bottles, such as soda bottles, wine bottles, beer bottles, etc. Wine bottles make nice dishes and trays, beer and soda bottles make great spoon rests.